tibbotech/tibbotech.github.io/index.md

 Tibbo Technology is a leader in IoT enablement, Serial-over-IP, data collection, and industrial automation.

-Here is the collection of open-source company projects.
+Here is the collection of Tibbo Tech. open-source projects.

 # Tibbo/SunPlus Yocto Layers